Fall Prevention for Seniors

 Attitude and Behaviors

 Seniors who have fallen often fear falling again.
 They become less independent, and limit their exercise, activities, and interests out of fear.
 That’s why changing that fear into confidence with awareness and education is important.
-So this September, increase your abilities to prevent falling.
+So this fall season, increase your abilities to prevent falling.

 The website of the National Council on Aging, the organization that leads the Falls Free Initiative nationally, has several online presentations that are helpful.